sagemath/sagewiki_to_gh-2022-10-10/days57.md

  * From Denfert-Rochereau: 40 minutes RER B to Saint-Rémy-les-Chevreuse + 15 minutes bus to Cernay-la-Ville
  * [[http://maps.google.fr/maps?f=q&source=s_q&hl=fr&geocode=&q=Cernay+la+ville&sll=47.15984,2.988281&sspn=17.161007,44.516602&ie=UTF8&ll=48.675731,1.971735&spn=0.004066,0.010868&z=17|Map and and aerial photo]]

+ * `Time tables Saint-Remy <-> Cernay <-> Rambouillet <attachment:timetable-39-03.pdf>`_

    Of the two bus stops in Cernay, Grand'Place is closest to the guest house.
    Beware that there are big gaps in the day with no buses to Cernay.

 Check travel itineraries on [[http://www.vianavigo.com/|ViaNavigo]] (includes trains, RER, buses).
 Or [[http://ratp.fr|ratp]] but only for travel up to Saint-Rémy-les-Chevreuse.